Wave packets, "negative times" and the elephant in the room: Any delay is possible

 However, little restriction is imposed on the signs of their real and imaginary parts.
 Thus, for a given real $y$, one can always find $\A_i$ such that

 for any desired $z$.
-Indeed, Eq.(\ref{2a}) also describes the state of a Gaussian von Neumann pointer \cite{vN}, set up to measure a projector, $\hat B= y |b_2\ra\la b_2|$, $y=-v\t$, for a two-level system (qubit), pre- and post-selected in some states $|I\ra$ and $|D_1\ra$, respectively \cite{DSS}.
+Indeed, Eq.(\ref{2a}) also describes the state of a Gaussian von Neumann pointer \cite{vN}, set up to measure a projector, $\hat B= y |b_2\ra\la b_2|$, for a two-level system (qubit), pre- and post-selected in some states $|I\ra$ and $|D_1\ra$, respectively \cite{DSS}.
 In this case, the amplitudes of the four paths shown in Figs. 1b and 1c, are known to be given by \cite{DSS} (neither the pointer, nor the qubit, have own dynamics)

-Constructed in this way, the amplitudes (\ref{b3}) automatically satisfy the conditions (\ref{b1}), and one only needs to show that , for a given initial state $|I\ra$, and a basis $|b_i\ra$, it is always possible to find a pair of orthonormal final states $|D_i\ra$.
-There are various choices, including the one which will keep $\A_i$ real, e.g.,
+{\r Constructed in this manner, the amplitudes (\ref{b3}) automatically satisfy the conditions (\ref{b1}).
+One only needs to show that, for a given pair of final states $|D_{1,2}\ra$, and a basis $|b_i\ra$, it is always possible to find a suitable pair of orthonormal final states $|I\ra$.
+There are various choices, including the one which will keep $\A_i$ real. e.g.,